Deep Kernel Representation for Image Reconstruction in PET: Application to Patient Data

-Fig. \ref{fig:7} shows the reconstructed images using different algorithms for reconstructing two high-temporal resolution (HTR) frames, one at $t=10$s and the other at $t=90$s.
-The ML-EM reconstructions were extremely noisy and the conventional kernel method substantially reduced the noise.
-The DIP method led to oversmoothed images (results not shown).
-In comparison, the images by the proposed deep kernel demonstrated an improvement with clearer structures and lower noise in the left ventricle, right ventricle and myocardium, though no ground truth is available for the real dataset.
+We compared the proposed deep kernel method with the ML-EM, DIP method\cite{Gong2019} and conventional kernel method \cite{Wang2015}.
+Because the ADMM algorithm resulted in a very poor DIP reconstruction for this patient dataset, here we instead used the optimization transfer algorithm \cite{Li2022} for the DIP method.
+Details and advantages of the OT algorithm are \txtb{described in} \cite{Li2022}.
+The prior images used in the two kernel methods and the DIP method were obtained using four composite images that were reconstructed from four composite frames (one 5-min frame, one 15-min frame and two 20-min frames).
+Other implementation settings were as the same as the simulation study.
+The $k$ in kNN for defining the neighborhood {$\mathcal{N}_j$} was also set to be 200.
+All the methods were run for 100 iterations starting from a uniform initial image.

-Fig. \ref{fig:8} further shows the HTR time activity curves for two pixels in the descending aorta (AOR) and myocardium (MYO).
-The MLEM suffered from heavy noise.
-While the conventional kernel method achieved a significant noise reduction at high-activity time points, those low-activity time points still suffer from noise.
-In comparison, the deep kernel method demonstrated an effective noise reduction for both early-time and late-time points.
+Fig. \ref{fig:MV} shows the reconstructed activity images using different algorithms for two early-time high-temporal resolution (HTR) frames (2s/frame), one at $t=37$s and the other at $t=145$s.
+The ML-EM reconstructions were extremely noisy due to the low-count level.
+The conventional kernel method led to substantial noise reduction but additional noise still remained.
+Similar to the simulation results, the DIP method successfully suppressed the high noise but also resulted in oversmoothed images and inconclusive separation between the left ventricle and right ventricle.
+In comparison, the images by the proposed deep kernel method demonstrated a significant improvement with clearer structures and lower noise in the left ventricle cavity and myocardium, though no ground truth is available for the real dataset.